 Crisis: RN Malhotra is shown the door

 1990 was the year of the perfect storm: severe political uncertainty at home, a near-bankrupt treasury, and global turmoil after Saddam Hussein invaded Kuwait.
 Malhotra was reduced to near-impotence.
 But by the end of the year the VP Singh government, which had succeeded the Rajiv government in December 1989, would be gone.
 So would Malhotra because the new prime minister, Chandrashekhar, wanted someone else as governor.
 That someone, ironically, was the man who had steered India towards the crisis—the brilliant and hands-on S. Venkitaramanan.
 It fell upon him now to steer it out of it.
 He did so magnificently, washing away his past sins as finance secretary.

 The crisis he inherited had its basic causes in the highly loose fiscal policies during 1985–90.
 The proximate cause was the wrong decision taken by the new finance secretary, Bimal Jalan, to not go to the IMF when there was still time.
 This was in the first quarter of 1990 but Jalan, instead of taking a proposal to the Cabinet, second guessed it, and left it until it was too late.
 If blame is to be assigned for the crisis that overtook India during September–December 1990, it must be assigned to Jalan, who miscalculated badly.
 It was not his decision to take; it was the prime minister’s.
 Yet, he never took the file to V.P.
 Singh.
-If blame is to be assigned for the 1990 crisis, it must be assigned to Jalan, who miscalculated badly.

 The result was that when the whole house of cards collapsed, India found itself close to default.
 No one would lend it any money.